ox-it/wl-oauth/README.md

 - **Accessor**, also known as *token (see note)*.
     Two kinds of accessors are used:
-    - *Access*, used by a *consumer* to directly access some protected resources without requiring the *user* to log in.
     - *Request*, temporary credentials authorised manually by the *user*.
 	This accessor allows a *consumer* to generate one *Access Accessor*.
-        The request accessor goes through three states:
+        The request accessor goes through three states before being revoked:
         - *new*, the accessor has been created by the OAuth service on the request of a *consumer* and is not yet bound to a specific *user*.
-        - *authorising*, this state is specific to Sakai OAuth, it's the part during which the *consumer* waits for a *user* to authorise the request accessor.
+        - *authorising*, it's the part during which the *consumer* waits for a *user* to grant it an access to the resources.
-        - *authorised*, the accessor can be used to generate *Access Accessors*.
+        - *authorised*, the accessor can be used to generate one (and only one) *Access Accessor*.

+    - *Access*, used by a *consumer* to directly access some protected resources without requiring the *user* to log in.

     *note:* a token is actually the unique identifier of an accessor.
 	*Request accessor* states are specific to Sakai OAuth.
 - **Consumer**, also known as *client* or *third party application*.
-It's the application the user will allow to login on Sakai.
+It's the application the user will allow to access Sakai on his behalf.
 Consumers have to be declared in the OAuth service by an administrator first.
 - **Consumer secret**
 Secret password shared only between *one consumer* and the OAuth service.